Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 The principle behind this strategy is to extend the patent protection and temporarily prevent or hamper the generic competition, which legal measures could make possible.

-• Also, an innovator company can file a patent infringement suit after an ANDA with paragraph IV certification is filed by a generic manufacturer.
-The FDA cannot approve the ANDA until the court decision, thereby leading up to 30 months extension of market exclusivity.
+Also, an innovator company can file a patent infringement suit after an ANDA with paragraph IV certification is filed by a generic manufacturer.
+The FDA cannot approve the ANDA until the court decision, thereby leading up to 30 30-month extensions of market exclusivity.

-• Another way of extending the market exclusivity is by applying for an orphan drug of the existing authorized drug, which could provide exclusivity up to 7-10 years.
+Another way of extending the market exclusivity is by applying for an orphan drug of the existing authorized drug, which could provide exclusivity for up to 7-10 years.

 Innovation Strategy

-The second strategy focus on innovating the existing drug to prevent competition.
+The second strategy focuses on innovating the existing drug to prevent competition.
 In this sense, product-related innovation strategies comprise.

 Innovator pharma companies can extend the product lifecycle by using multiple product combination methods for particular indications, which will extend the product’s life.

-One can do follow-on products with follow-on products like novel drug delivery or new generation version on the existing product.
-A key success factor for the utilization of this strategy is the interplay between two factors: price sensitivity of the market and the expected degree of improvements of drug profile.
+One can do follow-on products with follow-on products like novel drug delivery or new generation versions of the existing product.
+A key success factor for the utilization of this strategy is the interplay between two factors: the price sensitivity of the market and the expected degree of improvements in drug profile.

 The innovator-company can either transform the prescription drug into an OTC status by weakening the dosages or solely providing the drug in OTC form.
 The market for OTC drugs might be a more beneficial playing ground for the brand owner to exploit the brand’s value despite the expiry of patent protection.